josikie/Trivia-API-2nd-Udacity-Submission/backend/README.md

 1. `backend/flaskr/__init__.py`
 2. `backend/test_flaskr.py`

-I'm expected to define the endpoint and response data.
+I defined the endpoint and response data.
 The frontend will be a plentiful resource because it is set up to expect certain endpoints and response data formats already.
 I completed the code by:

 1. Use Flask-CORS to enable cross-domain requests and set response headers.
 2. Create an endpoint to handle `GET` requests for questions, including pagination (every 10 questions).
 This endpoint should return a list of questions, number of total questions, current category, categories.